Retirement Contributions for Traditional Pay

 Additional Payment Types Information

-- Any payment made during any three-year period of employment which is deemed to increase highest average salary for the primary purpose of increasing a retirement benefit is not pension eligible.
+- Any payment made during any three-year period of employment deemed to increase the highest average salary for the primary purpose of increasing a retirement benefit is not pension eligible.